 Bali boasts a number of well-known towns and tourist spots, all of which are known for something different.
 Travellers in search of themselves and a spiritual experience flock to Ubud; Seminyak attracts those looking for a stylish and sophisticated stay on the Island of Gods.
 Surfers wanting to ride endless crashing waves head for the shores of Uluwatu, while those looking for a chilled vibe and cafes aplenty head for trendy Canggu.
-Yet one lesser-known place is the coastal town of Sanur, where I was lucky enough to stay at one of the most beautiful Sanur accommodation offerings, Kayumanis Private Villas and Spa.
+Yet one lesser-known place is the coastal town of Sanur, where I was lucky enough to stay at one of the most beautiful Sanur accommodation offerings, Kayumanis Sanur, a boutique Sanur villa and spa resort.

 One Bedroom Private Pool Villa

 We were greeted like old friends on arrival, and shown to our Sanur villa almost immediately, before being checked in to the hotel in the comfort of our own private, poolside space.